 The easiest way to experience a dose of nature in the heart of Kota Kinabalu city is to hop over the hill to Kota Kinabalu Wetlands.
 The 24-hectare mangrove forest is but a scant vestige of the extensive wetlands that once covered the entire coastline.
 As well as being an important ecosystem and lungs of the city, this crucial sanctuary for local and migratory birds gives visitors a moment to ...
 Read more about Kota Kinabalu Wetlands .

 This multi-part museum offers a crash course in Sabah’s culture and history, and is a lifesaver on a rainy day.
-The main building houses a diverse, if a little dry, collection of archaeological artifacts, tribal items and zoological specimens.
-If you're more of a hands-on learner, cross the river ... read more
+The unusual fish-bone-like architecture of the Sabah Museum was inspired by traditional tribal dwellings and houses a diverse, yet slightly dry, collection of ethnographical and historical artefacts and zoological specimens labelled in English.
+It’s dusty and old-fashioned, but ...
+Read more about Sabah Museum .

 Masjid Bandaraya Kota Kinabalu, Kota Kinabalu’s city mosque, is often referred to as the floating mosque.
 It doesn’t float, but is surrounded by a moat and looks very picturesque — a fine example of contemporary Islamic architecture.
 Overlooking the South China Sea on Likas Bay and flagged by waving palm trees, it’s particularly lovely to photograph at sunset.
 The mosque welcomes ...
 Read more about Masjid Bandaraya Kota Kinabalu .

 Gaya Street, the oldest street in Kota Kinabalu, has been the best place to shop and eat since the early 1900s.
 In its early life, known as Bond and Dunlop Streets, the area was filled with Chinese traders, and it’s still buzzing ...
 Read more about Gaya Street .